 - Jimmy Stewart in Anatomy of a Murder.

 - Did you grow up watching Law and Order?

-- Jack McCoy and Denny Crane were always interesting and/or entertaining.
+- What about Boston Legal?
+Jack McCoy and Denny Crane were always interesting and/or entertaining.

 - Do you like to watch Suits?
 Harvey Specter is fierce.

 - Tom Cruise was enthralling in A Few Good Men.

 We could rattle off the names of fictional attorneys from movies, television and John Grisham novels for hours.
 We’re lawyers and many of these characters inspired us to join this profession.
 When we think about it, though, hardly any of these iconic characters were divorce lawyers.
 Even the buffoons like Dan Fielding from Night Court and Franklin and Bash were prosecutors or criminal defense attorneys.

 AThe only famous fictional divorce lawyer that came to mind was Arnie Becker from L.A.
 Law.
 We guess it could be argued that Lionel Hutz from The Simpsons practiced family law.
 But he also practiced every other kind of law as well and wasn’t good at any of it.

 So how well did Arnie Becker, played by Corbin Bernsen, represent divorce lawyers?